 Tape the guides in position, mount your reel and test cast.
 Use any preferred method you have learned from previous NGC set-ups to fine tune your KR CONCEPT rod.

 In our testing, KR CONCEPT rods are a little smoother and quieter than a comparable NGC rod when casting braid.
 KR Rods cast slightly longer in most cases and occasionally much longer depending on the rod/blank combination.
-All of Fuji’s testing and high speed photography was done using fluorocarbon, before a final test using braid.
-They felt that if the theory was tested with stiffer fluorocarbon the results with braid would be far better.
-With these results in hand the final tests with braid were performed and the theory was modified only slightly before finalizing the design of the new KL-H and KB guides that make up the KR CONCEPT.
+All of Fuji’s testing and high-speed photography was done using fluorocarbon, before a final test using braid.
+Logically, Fuji felt that if the theory was tested with stiffer fluorocarbon the results with braid would be far better.
+The final tests with braid were performed and the theory was modified only slightly before finalizing the design of the new KL-H and KB guides that make up the KR CONCEPT.

-All KR developmental work was performed using the design features of Fuji’s newest K-Series guides.
-Although Fuji was unable to quantify and therefore does not make any such claims about the ”K” design of the new KR CONCEPT guides, there is a widespread belief that the forward leaning ring contributes in some way to a more effective ”Rapid Choke”.
+KR developmental work was done with Fuji’s newest K-Series guides.
+Although Fuji was unable to quantify this claim, there is a widespread belief that the forward-leaning ring contributes in some way to a more effective ”Rapid Choke”.
 Further, the tangle-free design of K-Series guides became very important in the design of high-frame, small-ring guides for the KR CONCEPT.